samuelyeshua/fake-people/README.md

      */
     fakePeople.generate(10)
 </br>
-This return one person with firstName and address:
+This return ten person with firstName and address:

 [All property](#property)